The 7 Ways To Remove News Articles

 Option 4: Leverage the Right to Be Forgotten

-If you live in an area that accepts the Right to be Forgotten, you can file a report here
+If you live in an area that accepts the Right to be Forgotten, you can file a report here.

-Why go for a lawyer?
+Why work with a content removal lawyer?

-• Cease and Desist Letters: A stern letter from your lawyer can make people sit up and take notice, even when they've ignored your previous pleas.
+Cease and Desist Letters: A stern letter from your lawyer can make people sit up and take notice, even when they've ignored your previous pleas.

-• Going to Court: If things get really serious, your lawyer can take it to the next level by starting legal action against the publisher.
+Going to Court: If things get really serious, your lawyer can take it to the next level by starting legal action against the publisher.

 Things to consider: lawyers aren't cheap, and there's no promise you'll win.